-Portugal caters a lot of import commodities coming from the nation members of the European Union (EU) such as the United Kingdom, for instance.
+Portugal caters a lot of import commodities coming from the nation members of the European Union (EU).
 Some of the top import origins are Spain (around $20 billion), Germany ($8 billion), France (at around $5 billion), Italy ($4 billion) and China (at $3.6 billion).

 |Official Name (Local Language)||Republica Portuguesa||Capital||Lisbon||Population||10,833,816||Currency||Euro||GDP||$205.9 billion||Languages||Portuguese; Mirandese||Telephone Dial In||351|